on-ramp/api-doc/source/includes/_iframe.md

 This part of the docs provides a brief explananation and technical steps on how to integrate the ON/RAMP deposit iframe in any authorized merchant site.

+**IMPORTANT**: Before starting this integration, please let us know and we will add your domains to our code in order to trust them and allow the `window.postMessage` API communication between the iframe and your site work.

 ## Adding the iframe in a html page

 In order to display the deposit iframe it is as easy as adding the following code: